briandrum/codes.forchagrin.com/_articles/article-vii-administrative-officers-departments-boards-and-commissions.md

 divisions.\
 (Amended 11-3-81)

-## Section VII-2: Police and fire officers
+## Section VII-2: Police and Fire Officers

 1. _(a)_ The Police Chief shall be the head of the Department of Police and shall be appointed by the Mayor, subject to confirmation by a majority of all